Choosing a Doctor

 One of the best ways to find a good doctor is a referral from a trusted source.
 People often get the names of doctors from their primary care provider, family members, friends or other people diagnosed with breast cancer.

-Making sure a doctor is board-certified is an important step in finding a good provider.
+Making sure a doctor is board-certified is an important step in finding a good health care provider.
 To be board-certified, a doctor must have the training and knowledge to practice a medical specialty and must have passed a certification exam.

 The American Board of Medical Specialties (ABMS) oversees the certification of specialists.
 The ABMS online directory allows you to check that a doctor is board-certified.
 Many doctors post their ABMS certificates in their offices.